CheneyDing/academic-dc/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Huazhong University of Science and Technology
+  - name: HUST
     url: https://hust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include operating sytems, storage systems and ditributed databases.
+bio: My research interests include storage systems and databases.

 # Interests to show in About widget
 interests:
-  - Operating Systems
   - Storage Systems
-  - Distributed Databases
+  - Databases
+  - Emerging New Hardware (e.g., DPUs, NVM)

 # Education to show in About widget
 education: